Texas Cease-and-Desist Attorneys

 Does a Cease-and-Desist Letter Have to Be Drafted by an Attorney?

 Anyone may send a cease-and-desist letter.
 However, civil matters are complicated, and a cease-and-desist letter is considered a warning shot before entering litigation.
-It is advisable that you consult a business or civil litigation attorney before acting.
+You should consult a business or civil litigation attorney before acting.

 The benefits of working with an attorney before sending your cease-and-desist letter include: